 This backstop will now help to ensure that all Form I-130 petitions are submitted without coercion or abuse of minor parties.
 In a statement, the Director of USICIS, L. Francis Cissna emphasized the Service’s dedication to additional scrutiny for spousal petitions involving minors, noting that the duty now falls upon Congress to provide “more clarity under the law” for USCIS adjudicating officers.
 Given the absence of federal law restricting the age of petitioners or beneficiaries seeking spousal immigration benefits, USCIS officers must assess these petitions on a case by case basis.

-USCIS does however, have the power to issue a request for evidence (RFE), which largely places the responsibility of proving a bona fide relationship to the petitioners.
+USCIS does however, have the power to issue a request for evidence (RFE), which largely places the responsibility of proving a bona fide relationship to the petitioners for cases involving child marriage.
 Regardless, all petitions filed with a minor party are automatically flagged in the electronic system.
 USCIS then is alerted if a minor spouse or fiancé is involved in a Form I-130 petition.
 If the birthdate of a spouse was incorrectly filed, petitioners will have the opportunity to correct the mistake.